MiniFate/MiniFate/_chapters/00-outline.md

 To do so, the player states their intention and the GM sets a difficulty from 0 (easy) to 6 (hard).
 The player rolls their dice, sums the result, and adds any appropriate character aspect value (0 if none of their aspects fit the situation).
 If this total meets or beats the GM's difficulty, they succeed.
-When creating an aspect, the player gets one free invocation using the aspect; they get an additional invocation if they succeed with style by having a shift of 2 or more.
+When creating an aspect, the player gets one free invocation using the aspect; they get an additional invocation if they succeed with style.

 <!-- TODO: Add drawing of card/whiteboard with aspect, innvocation.
 Probably as a play example. -->